michelemancusi/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm Michele Mancusi, a **Senior Research Scientist** at **Sony**.
+I'm Michele Mancusi, a **Senior Research Scientist** at [Sony](https://www.sony.com/en/SonyInfo/research/about/stuttgart-laboratory1/).
 My work focuses on deep learning for **generative models** in speech, audio, music and text utilizing Large Language Models (**LLMs**) and **diffusion models** to push the boundaries of what's possible in audio technology.

-Before joining Sony, I gained valuable experience as an intern at **Microsoft** and **Musixmatch**.
+Before joining Sony, I gained valuable experience as an intern at [Microsoft](https://www.microsoft.com/en-us/research/research-area/audio-acoustics/?) and [Musixmatch](https://about.musixmatch.com/).
 At Microsoft, I worked on deep learning for unsupervised speech separation, and at Musixmatch, I focused on deep learning for singing voice detection.

 I earned my **Ph.D.** from **Sapienza University of Rome** under the supervision of [Prof. Emanuele Rodolà](https://gladia.di.uniroma1.it/authors/rodola/) as a member of the [Gladia research group](https://gladia.di.uniroma1.it/).
 My doctoral research centered on music generation, source separation, and Natural Language Processing (NLP), contributing to advancements in the field of generative AI.